-- High barriers to entry as a result of our deep customer relationships, the heritage and reputation of our brands, our extensive product and application expertise and worldclass facilities across our global footprint - Our scale allows us to continually invest in our organic growth through innovation and operational excellence - Our high levels of cash generation and strong balance sheet provide funding flexibility for future expansion, including further acquisitive growth with Tyman the natural consolidator in a fragmented industry - Our diversification across geographies and commercial and residential markets provides resilience against major changes in the market environment - Read more about our business model on pages 14 to 15.
+- High barriers to entry as a result of our deep customer relationships, the heritage and reputation of our brands, our extensive product and application expertise and worldclass facilities across our global footprint - Our scale allows us to continually invest in our organic growth through innovation and operational excellence - Our high levels of cash generation and strong balance sheet provide funding flexibility for future expansion, including further acquisitive growth with Tyman the natural consolidator in a fragmented industry - Our diversification across geographies and commercial and residential markets provides resilience against major changes in the market environment - Read more about our products and brands on pages 8 to 13. - Read more about our business model on pages 14 to 15.